What is Leasehold Improvement?

 Accumulated amortization | XXX |

-Now, if the lessee paid for the improvements and recorded them accordingly, then the lessee should write off the same from the balance sheet after the termination of the lease because all leasehold improvements become the lessor’s property.
-Basically, after the expiration of the lease, the lessee has no control or enjoys no benefits from these improvements, and so it should be written off.
-In fact, the lessee should also reverse the accumulated depreciation.
+Now, suppose the lessee paid for the improvements and recorded them accordingly.
+In that case, the lessee should write off the same from the balance sheet after the termination of the lease because all leasehold improvements become the lessor’s property.
+Basically, after the expiration of the lease, the lessee has no control or enjoys no benefits from these improvements, so it should be written off.
+The lessee should also reverse the accumulated depreciation.

 Is Leasehold Improvement a Fixed Asset